Hire an Intern or Co-op Student

 This explains why fewer internship students are available in January.
 It requires that the student either take a shorter term (so that he/she returns in September) or returns half-way through the academic year.
 Since there are a variety of required courses that span over two terms, this can be disruptive to two consecutive academic terms and prolong the student’s degree program.

 Although 4 month placements can be very valuable, internships are designed to be 12 or 16 months in length, in contrast to the 4 - 8 month co-op model.
 Students enrolled in an internship participate in only one work term throughout the course of their program, unlike the co-op terms where they seek a number of placements at set intervals in their program.
-At the University of Saskatchewan, we will allow 8 month terms, but require that an optional 4 month extension be offered.
+At the University of Saskatchewan, we will allow 8 month terms, but we ask that employers consider an optional 4 month extension to that placement.
 Hiring an intern for a longer term (12 or 16 months) can be highly valuable to your organization.
 Training time and staff turn-over is reduced, allowing the students to truly immerse themselves in a project in your organization’s environment.

 Interested in hiring a Business Co-op student?
-Edwards Career Services, within the Edwards School of Business coordinates the Cameco Business Co-operative Education Program.
+Edwards Career Services, within the Edwards School of Business coordinates the Edwards Co-operative Education Program.

-Third year undergraduate business students representing six majors (Accounting, Finance, Human Resource Management, Management, Marketing and Operations Management) are eligible to participate.
+Third year undergraduate business students representing six majors (Accounting, Finance, Human Resources, Management, Marketing and Operations Management) are eligible to participate.
 Co-op students are available for two, four month back-to-back work terms starting in January of each year.

 Employers interested in hiring a business co-op student are encouraged to contact Edwards Career Services.

-The Edwards MBA Internship Program (EMIP), consists of two four month work terms (Jan-April, Sept. - Dec.), starting in January of the first year and September of the second year.
+The Edwards MBA Internship Program (EMIP), consists of two four-month back-to-back work terms starting in January of each year.